Mod-two cohomology of symmetric groups as a Hopf ring: Definition of the transfer product

-Here $\uconf_{m,n}(X)$ is the space of $m+n$ points in $X$, $m$ of which have label $0$ and $n$ of which have label $1$.
-The map $f$ forgets labels, and it is a covering map with $\binom{n+m}{n}$ sheets.
-The map $p$ is the product of maps which remember each of the two groups of points separately.
+Here $\uconf_{m,n}(X)$ is the space of $m+n$ distinct points in $X$, $m$ of which have one color and $n$ of which have another.
+The map $f$ forgets labels, and is a covering map with $\binom{n+m}{n}$ sheets.
+The map $p$ is the product of maps which project onto each of the two groups of points separately.

 Define the transfer product $\tr$ as the the composite $\tau_{f} \circ p^{*}$, where $\tau_{f}$ denotes the transfer map associated to $f$ on cohomology. \end{definition}